seanho96/portfolio-v2/content/projects/SnakeGame.md

 showInProjects: true
 ---

-A minimal clone of the classic snake game.
+A minimal version of the classic snake game with a score counter.